DJRGVC/ditto-nocturne/reports/nocturne-wm.md

 <p align="center">
   <img src="imgs/nocturne_wm.png" />
   <br />
-  Figure 2: Example reconstruction of Nocturne image from World Model.
+  Figure 3: Example reconstruction of Nocturne image from World Model.
 </p>

 ## Next Steps + Questions

 In terms of future work, the most low-hanging fruit is: despite training for about 4 hours with the GPU, I found that the images were still *relatively low-fidelity*.
 That is: even compared to the downsized 128 by 128 pixel images of the original Nocturne scene, the recreations after the training the model for a couple hundred thousand steps still did not have the fidelity.
 Thus, I'm curious about whether or not to try:
+- Train for more timesteps
 - Even higher input image, i.e. 256 by 256?
 - More CNN depth?
 - Anything else?